ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 <div class="bs-component">
     <div class="jumbotron">
         <h1>Download Ubuntu MATE 19.10 Beta</h1>
-        <p>We've even redesigned the download page so it's even easier to get started.</p>
+        <p>Our download page makes it easy to acquire the most suitable build for your hardware.</p>
         <a href="/download/" class="btn btn-primary btn-lg">Download</a>
         </p>
     </div>